blackirishmec/3c4652/README.md

 ### Takeaways:

 - With more time (I'm at the 4 day mark) I'd:
     - Assassinate these heinously long variable/function names.
 Needed them explicit to build fast, dying to refactor them.
+I am crying over how bad they are - I hope you at least get a chuckle out of them!
     - Add tests (integration + property based testing)
     - Flush out Type Guards